alaingiorgetti/enum/Why3/README.md

 If you have already installed Why3, Alt-Ergo, CVC4, Z3 and Coq under Linux, you can try to replay the proofs with Why3 ide, as follows:

-1. Enter the folder
+1. Enter the folder:

     cd enum-master/Why3

-2. Start Why3 ide with Permutation1.mlw
+2. Start Why3 IDE with Permutation1.mlw:

     make idepermut1